gj1118/Installtools/README.md

 If you have any problems, please search for a similar issue first, before creating [a new one][new-issue].

-> Also, please check the list of known before doing so.
+> Also, please check the list of known issues before doing so.

 ## Generating an exe
 InstallTools uses [py2xe](http://www.py2exe.org/ "Py2exe") to generate an exe that can be run independently of a python installation.
 This exe is self contained and has no dependencies.
 All you need to do in that case, is to just copy it and execute it.